 For example, when it says to “love the Lord your God with all your heart, soul, and strength,” (Deuteronomy 6:5) we can understand that pretty easily without having to figure out much historical or cultural stuff.
 The principle and application are the same both for us and the Israelites who first heard it.

 But there are other passages more tricky like the verse – “Greet one another with a holy kiss” (1 Corinthians 16:30).
 With passages like these we first need to figure out the intended principle.
 Why did Paul say this?
 Well, the Corinthian church was going through many divisions and bad feelings towards each other.
 In that culture, a kiss was a way to show friendship and reconciliation.
 So Paul concludes his letter with telling them to greet one another with a holy kiss.
 It’s a sign of forgiveness and reconciliation in the midst of their church divisions.
 The principle would still apply to us today, but the cultural application would be different.
 In our culture, a kiss does not mean that, and you probably would get slapped for trying to kiss someone in church.
-In our culture, maybe the better application of this verse is to greet each other with a holy handshake for reconciliation and friendship.
+In our culture, maybe the better application of this verse is to greet each other by shaking hands or sharing a meal for reconciliation and friendship.
 Every scripture is applicable to our lives, but in different ways.

 C. Grammar of the Bible

 The Bible was written in Hebrew, Greek, and Aramaic.
 It was inspired in these original languages.
 To really understand what passages mean we must go back to the original languages.
+We don’t all need to do this personally, but we need people who can do this and teach us.

 No translation anywhere of anything is ever perfect.
 There is always some interpretation involved in the translation.
 So when we read out of, say the New International Version, there has already been much interpretation put into the English text that we read.
 To really understand the original meanings of the text, we must try as hard as we can to read the Bible in its original languages.
 We have to understand what words originally meant, not just what they mean now in our usage.
 We need to understand the idioms of that time as well.